Chu shogi: Game notation

 When a 'Lion', 'Horned Falcon' or 'Soaring Eagle' captures by igui (that is, without moving), the square of the piece being captured is used instead of the destination square, and this is preceded by the symbol '!'.
 For example, a Lion on 8c capturing a piece on 9d by igui would be shown as Lnx!9d.

 When a piece makes a double capture with 'Lion' powers both captures are shown in the order that they were made.
 For example, a Lion on 3g, capturing a piece on 3h and then capturing another on 2i, would be represented by Lnx3hx2i.

 Moves are commonly numbered as in chess.

 WinBoard/XBoard uses non-easternised algebraic notation for the moves, differing mainly from TSA notation by using single-letter piece abbreviations, labeling the board files with the letters a–l from left to right, the board ranks with the numbers 1–12 from bottom to top, and omitting the hyphen separator between piece name and square coordinates.
 It reverses the names "Black" and "White" to conform to international chess.
 Thus it becomes White who moves first, and his king starts at f1; the Black king starts at g12.
 (In the TSA notation, these squares are 7l and 6a respectively.)
 Double moves are indicated by the same method as in TSA notation (e.g. +Dxf6-g7).
 Igui, however, has no special notation but is written as the back-and-forth double move it is, while a turn pass is written as -- and not associated with a particular piece.
 Absence of a promotion + suffix implies deferral.
 Some WinBoard versions use a more general notation for double moves, writing all legs as individual SAN moves, separating them by commas.

 Variations

 One modern variant of chu shogi, called Heisei chu shogi (平成中将棋), is played on a more open board.
-Forty percent of the pieces are set aside at setup and held in reserve, and once during the game a player may drop one of these on an empty square adjacent to a friendly piece.
+Forty percent of the pieces are set aside at setup and held in reserve, and at any point during the game a player may drop one of these on an empty square adjacent to a friendly piece.
 Captured pieces do not come back into play, and the rest of the game is played as in regular chu shogi.

 The set-aside pieces are the lances, coppers, silvers, side movers, vertical movers, reverse chariots, kirin, and phoenix.
 As with dropped pieces in standard shogi, the piece may not be dropped on a square from where it cannot move (e.g. a lance in the far rank).
 If dropped into the promotion zone, the piece may promote immediately or on any subsequent move in the promotion zone.